sugi-chan/dsb_unet/README.md

 ## Done List

 -Deploy deeper Unet I think I can get at least up to 512 conv layers using my 1080X Nvidia card (DONE) 1080 is able to handle deeper Unet, but it requires that we use single image batches.
 Was able to build the Unet down to 1024 level.

+-Built Normalization script. makes images a uniform fluorescent color rather some being black and white and some purple. will apply to runs after finishing the current run 11 tests.
+(1/25)